Cygnut/chatty/README.md

     // Optionally implement this method to provide tests for this bot which can be run.
 Returns an array of test strings. getTests() {}

     // Optional - called on a new public message.
-Responses should be sent using this.send. onPublicMessage({ content, from }) {}
+Responses should be sent using this.reply. onPublicMessage({ content, from }) {}

     // Optional - handles a new direct message.
-Responses should be sent using this.send. onDirectMessage({ content, from }) {}
+Responses should be sent using this.reply. onDirectMessage({ content, from }) {}
 }
 ```